Ferrite-FEM/Ferrite.jl/docs/src/topics/assembly.md

    `K` to copy elements from `K` to `tmp1`.
 Both of these operations are rather costly: allocations should always be minimized in tight loops, and indexing into a sparse matrix is non-trivial due to the data structure.
-In addition, since the `dofs` vector contains the global indices (which are not sorted nor consecutive) we have a random access pattern.
+In addition, since the `dofs` vector contains the global indices (which are neither sorted nor consecutive) we have a random access pattern.
  - In line 2 there is another allocation of a matrix (`tmp2`) for the result of the addition of `tmp1` and `Ke`.